filecoin-shipyard/js-lotus-client-provider-nodejs/README.md

-# Lotus JS Client - Web Browser Provider
+# Lotus JS Client - Node.js Provider

 This package contains an implementation of the Lotus JS Client provider interface that connects to a [Lotus](https://github.com/filecoin-project/lotus) JSON-RPC